zfrohardt/phase-3-ruby-oo-class-variables-class-constants/README.md

 # Class Constants

-## Objectives
+## Learning Goals

-1. Understand what a class constant is
+- Understand what a class constant is
-2. Use a class constant
+- Use a class constant
-3. Know when to use `attr_accessor` VS creating the methods yourself
+- Know when to use `attr_accessor` VS creating the methods yourself

-## Description
+## Introduction

 Previously, we saw how to make each individual instance of a class hold on to the information about itself.
 A book object, an instance of the `Book` class, knew its own title and author and genre.
 Building upon that, you will learn to add functionality that allows a class to hold information from across all the instances of that class that have been created.